AirWatch

 AirWatch was an Atlanta-based provider of enterprise mobility management (EMM) software and standalone management systems for content, applications and email.
 AirWatch was acquired by VMware, Inc. in February 2014.

-Note: AirWatch was the name of both the company and a product.
-Airwatch was again rebranded to Workspace ONE Unified Endpoint Management.
+AirWatch was originally the name of both the company and the product.
+The product name was initially retained after being acquired by VMware,but in 2018 was rebranded to Workspace ONE Unified Endpoint Management (UEM).

+The subsequent acquisition of VMWare by Broadcom in November 2023 resulted in the sale to KKR of the End User Computing business unit, which was renamed to Omnissa.
+The sale closed in the US and Ireland in July 2024.